A New Approach to Electroweak Symmetry Non-Restoration: The Model

 We consider an extension of the SM Higgs sector that includes an Inert Higgs Doublet with additional singlet scalars.
 In such case, the most general $\mathbb{Z}_{2}$-symmetric potential reads\footnote{Here $ \mathbb{Z}_{2}$ is defined as $H\rightarrow H$, $\chi_i\rightarrow -\chi_i$, and $\Phi\rightarrow -\Phi$.
 As we shall discuss later, instead of the $\mathbb{Z}_{2}$, we require a continuous global $U(1)$ symmetry on the doublet $\Phi$ to ensure it being inert, which forbids additional terms that we omitted here in the potential.}, \begin{widetext}

 \end{widetext} where the two Higgs doublets are written as

 and the fields $\chi_{i}$ represent $N$ real, singlet scalars.
 Assuming that extra sources of CP violation will come from a new sector, once we study the complete UV theory, we impose CP invariance in the Higgs sector and define all model parameters to be real.
 The assumed $\mathbb{Z}_{2}$-symmetry forbids couplings of the type $\mu_{12}^{2}(H^{\dagger}\Phi), \lambda_{6}(H^{\dagger}\Phi H^{\dagger}H)$, and $ \lambda_{7}(H^{\dagger}\Phi \Phi^{\dagger}\Phi)$.
 Portal couplings of the form $(\Phi^{\dagger}H)(\Phi^{\dagger}H)$ and $ (H^{\dagger}\Phi)(H^{\dagger}\Phi)$ are allowed by the $\mathbb{Z}_{2}$ symmetry and are related to the operator $(H^{\dagger}\Phi)(\Phi^{\dagger}H)$ by custodial symmetry~\cite{Pomarol:1993mu}.
 However, assuming a $U(1)$-symmetry on (one of the) doublets forbids these additional portal couplings and simplifies the potential.
 Given the custodial symmetry and the additional $U(1)$-symmetry, we can set the coupling $\tlambda_{H\Phi}$ to $0$ as well.
 However, this is not stable under RG-running, as the hypercharge gauge coupling breaks custodial symmetry.
 We therefore keep track of the operator with the coefficient $\tlambda_{H\Phi}$ for future RG improvement of the EP; see discussion below in~\autoref{sec:pert}.
 In addition, to better accommodate phenomenological constraints, we set $\lambda_{H\chi} = 0$, although, similarly to $\tlambda_{H\Phi} $ this coupling will also be induced by the renormalization group evolution (RGE), and we will keep track of its effects.
 Finally, observe that $\tlambda_{\chi} = 0$ is protected by an $SO(N)$ symmetry of the singlet sector, and we shall impose such symmetry.
+In the case of a potential with generic values of $\tlambda_{\chi}$, the singlet sector exhibits a discrete $\mathbb{Z}_{N}$ symmetry.

 To summarize, parameters in the above potential can be separated as follows: \begin{itemize} \item fixed\ parameters: $\{\mu_{H}^2, \lambda_{H} \}$, \item free\ parameters: $\{\mu_{\Phi}^2, \mu_{\chi}^2, \lambda_{\Phi}, \lambda_{\chi}, \lambda_{\Phi\chi}, \lambda_{H\Phi}, N\}$, \item free parameters set to zero: $\{\tlambda_{H\Phi}, \lambda_{H\chi}, \tlambda_{\chi}\}$, \item RGE\ induced\ parameters: $\{\tlambda_{H\Phi}, \lambda_{H\chi}\}$, \end{itemize} where the two fixed parameters are given by the current observation of the EW~vacuum expectation value (vev) $v_0=246$ GeV and the SM Higgs mass $m_{h}=125$ GeV.